-1. Why has the application process changed?
+1. Why is the application process changing?

 2. How do I apply for a grant using the Community Grants Hub?

 When a grant round is open and accepting applications it will be listed on the Community Grants Hub website under 'Open grants'.

 Once this has happened, all the information you need to apply for a DVA grant can be found through the Community Grants Hub.

 When you locate the grant you would like to apply for, select 'View grant' and you will find information about the grant, about how to apply, and a link to start the online application process.